Whittan History, Family Crest & Coats of Arms

-Roxburghshire in the lands of Whitton, in Morebattle parish.
+The surname Whittan was first found in Roxburghshire in the lands of Whitton, in Morebattle parish.
 The first on record was John Wytton, prior of St. Andrews in 1285 A.D.
 Michael and Adam Wytton both rendered homage to King Edward I of England in his brief conquest of Scotland in 1296.
 Michael was chief forester of the Forest of Selkirk.
 His seal showed a deer running.
 Richard Wyttone, a dignitary of the Church also rendered homage.
-CITATION[CLOSE]

 Early History of the Whittan family

 This web page shows only a small excerpt of our Whittan research.
 Another 82 words (6 lines of text) covering the years 1165, 1400, 1370, 1303, 1576, 1585, 1595, 1585, 1588, 1635 and 1704 are included under the topic Early Whittan History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Whitton, Whitten, Whytten, Whytton, Wytton, Wytten, Witten, Witton, Wyton and many more.

 Early Notables of the Whittan family (pre 1700)